parallelchain-io/parallelchain-docs/docs/fundamentals/nodes.md

 In the EIP-1559 model, each transaction specifies two fees: the `base fee` and the `priority fee`.
 The `base fee` is dynamically determined by the network based on the current demand for block space and adjusts itself to keep block utilization at a target level.
 The `priority fee` is the amount that the user is willing to pay in addition to the base fee to prioritize their transaction.

 When a transaction is submitted to the network, it is placed in the mempool, and the `priority fee` value of the transaction is used to rank it.
 Transactions with higher priority fees are placed higher in the mempool, making them more likely to be included in the next block.
 However, unlike the traditional method of simply sorting transactions by the fee amount, EIP-1559 allows for more efficient use of block space by dynamically adjusting the `base fee`, which incentivizes users to pay only what they need to get their transaction included.
 This helps to prevent congestion and ensures that transactions are processed in an efficient and timely manner.

-### Base Fee Per Gas in ParallelChain Mainnet

-In ParallelChain Mainnet, the `base fee per gas` is calculated according to the [Base fee formula](https://github.com/parallelchain-io/parallelchain-protocol/blob/master/Blockchain.md#base-fee-formula).
-This is nearly identical to Ethereum's EIP-1559 and shares the same purpose: *adjust the cost of a transaction based on how busy the network is*.

-!!!
-Note
-    Validator nodes in ParallelChain Mainnet provided at the initial Launch do not take `priority fee` into the ranking calculation.